afuetterer/xmlschema/doc/testing.rst

 =========================

 Three scripts (*test_all.py*, *test_schemas.py*, *test_validation.py*) create many tests
-dinamically, building test classes from a set of XSD/XML files.
+dynamically, building test classes from a set of XSD/XML files.
 Only a small set of test files is published in the repository for copyright reasons.
 You can find the repository test files into ``tests/test_cases/`` subdirectory.